Marssonina blotch

 Distribution

 In addition to the main area of distribution in Asia (Korea, India, China, Japan, Taiwan), the disease also occurs in North and South America.
-In Europe, Marssonina leaf spot disease has so far occurred in Italy, Switzerland, Germany, Romania and Austria.
+Marssonina leaf spot disease is widespread in Europe.

 Propagation and transmission